 Chicory, Road Aster

-Plants of the World Online by Kew currently list six accepted species in the Cichorium genus.
-They list 29 synonyms of this species (other scientific names given to the same plant).
-These numbers were correct, according to Kew, on 8-23-19 when I am writing this page.
-Ummm… Those numbers could change.
+Plants of the World Online by Kew still list six accepted species in the Cichorium genus as of when I am updating this page on 1-25-20.
+That number could change.

 For more detailed information about this plant, please refer to the links at the bottom of the page.